Southend 2

 With a population size of 182,465, Southend is a Unitary Authority and the closest major seaside resort to London, attracting large numbers of visitors each year.

-However, 16% of secondary-aged children in Southend have no access to a park, field or outdoor space, creating a significant barrier to taking part in physical activity and sport.
+However, children in Southend in school years 1 and 2 report lower enjoyment levels to physical activity than the England average, which creates a significant barrier to their participation in physical activity and sport.
 Reflecting this challenge, but not equitable for, activity levels among children have declined in the past year by 3.7 percentage points, with just over half of young people under 16 achieving the recommended 60 minutes or more of daily activity.

 Measuring impact in Southend to improve outcomes for residents